mprokopov/iximiuz-labs.el/README.md

 - `M-x labs-fetch-playgrounds` - List all your playgrounds
 - `M-x labs-terminate-playground` - Terminate the current playground
 - `M-x labs-ssh-iterm` - SSH to the current playground using iTerm (macOS only)
+- `M-x labs-create-material` - Create a new learning material (challenge, tutorial or course)

 ### Variables
 - `labs-playground-id` - Current playground id
+- `labs-playground-type` - Type of playground (challenge, tutorial, or course)

 ## License